streamdata-gallery-organizations/iex/_listings/iex/market-get-openapi.md

       parameters:
       - in: query
         name: date
-        description: ' Parameter is optional Value needs to be in four-digit year, two-digit month format (YYYYMM) (i'
+        description: Parameter is optional Value needs to be in four-digit year, two-digit month format (YYYYMM) (i
       - in: query
         name: format
-        description: ' Parameter is optional Value can only be csv When parameter is not present, format defaults to JSON'
+        description: Parameter is optional Value can only be csv When parameter is not present, format defaults to JSON
       responses:
         200:
           description: OK